15 Best NFT Projects for 2023

 10. Bored Ape Yacht Club

 Yuga Labs, a leader in the NFT industry, created the Bored Ape Yacht Club collection.
-The project has attracted the attention of a long list of celebrities, and mainstream music labels have even picked up some of the NFTs as metaverse megabands.
+The project has attracted 2.8 million daily active players and the attention of a long list of celebrities.
+Mainstream music labels have even picked up some of the NFTs as metaverse megabands.

 The NFTs in the collection act as keys to an exclusive club with a growing list of benefits.